digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 <img width="1000" alt="annotated_synthesis_features" src="https://user-images.githubusercontent.com/24375094/208300159-41de5390-199c-4b90-bd7d-328f2d28b29a.png">
 <p>

-Rather than predicting the waveforms or Fourier coefficients those models directly generates the oscillations.  </br>
+Rather than predicting the waveforms or Fourier coefficients those models directly generates the oscillations.
 These <i>analysis/synthesis</i> models use expert knowledge and hand-tuned heuristics to xtract synthesis parameters (<i>analysis</i>) that are interpretable (<b> loudness</b> in dB and <b>frequencies</b> in Hz) and can be used by the generative algorithm (<i>synthesis</i>).</p>

 <img width="1000"  height="400" alt="ddsp_harmonic_transformation" src="https://user-images.githubusercontent.com/24375094/208642273-5b044358-22cf-4526-92e7-1e517dc68d4b.png">
 <br></br>

 <div align="center">
-With this features you can represent a harmonic oscillation precisely solely by using
+With this features you <i> can represent a harmonic oscillation precisely solely by using </i>

  <br></br>
  <ul align="center"> Fundamental Frequency F0 (Hz) </ul>
  <ul align="center"> Harmonics (F0 multiplications: odd, even, ...) </ul>
  <ul align="center"> Amplitude (dB) </ul>
   <br></br>
  </div>
  This representation does not imply the model is completely free from bias but it seems to approach the nature and complexity of sound the best yet.